hyundai-robotics/doc-hi6-sdk/3-practice-argosx/1-roblang/1-concept-interface.md

        - The robot controller and ArgosX hardware communicate with each other through Ethernet UDP communications.</br>
         - The IP address of the ArgosX hardware is 192.168.1.XX.
 As the last set of digits, XX, should be set using the dip switch, the robot side should send a UDP request accordingly.</br>
         - The port number on the ArgosX hardware is fixed as 54321.
 However, it may change in future products.</br>
-        - Upon receiving a UDP request, the ArgosX hardware will send a response to the sender’s IP address.
+        - Upon receiving a UDP request, the ArgosX hardware will send a response to the sender's IP address.
       </td>
     </tr>
     <tr>